Siphenathi/GenericRepo.Dapper.Wrapper/README.md

 ```C#
   IStoredProcProcessor storedProcProcessor = new StoredProcProcessor(ConnectionString);
 ```
-- GetDataAsync returns number of records in a list
+- GetDataAsync returns number of records in a list.
+This function is used to query data from Database
-- ExecuteAsync() and ExecuteInBulkAsync() return number of rows affected after execution
+- ExecuteAsync() and ExecuteInBulkAsync() return number of rows affected after execution.
+These functions are to be used for data manipulation (Add, Delete and Update)

 ## Configuration to consume ExecuteInBulkAsync()
 - **NB** : This function works with [table-valued parameter](https://docs.microsoft.com/en-us/sql/relational-databases/tables/use-table-valued-parameters-database-engine?view=sql-server-ver16) approach.